nuxt/docs/en/guide/directory-structure.md

 **Example:** /static/robots.txt is mapped as /robots.txt

-_This directory can not be renamed._
+_This directory cannot be renamed._

 [More documentation about Static integration](/guide/assets#static)

 ### The Store Directory

 The `store` directory contains your [Vuex Store](http://vuex.vuejs.org) files.
-Vuex Store option is implemented in the Nuxt.js framework.
-Creating a `index.js` file in this directory activate the option in the framework automatically.
+The Vuex Store option is implemented in the Nuxt.js framework.
+Creating an `index.js` file in this directory enables the option in the framework automatically.

-_This directory can not be renamed._
+_This directory cannot be renamed._

 [More documentation about Store integration](/guide/vuex-store)